IowaDave/debounce_for_interrupts/README.md

 The capacitor charges through the two resistors while the pushbutton is in the *up* (released) position.
 When the putton is pressed down, the capacitor discharges to ground through the resistor between it and the button.

 ## Nothing Is Perfect
 Alas, an RC network might not suppress every bounce.
-Very infrequently, I have seen 'scope images where a late bounce takes the voltage back up above 2.3 then resumes decreasing.
+Very infrequently, I have seen 'scope images, for the RC network depicted above, where a late bounce increases the voltage to more than 2.3 before decreasing again.

 Such an event might trigger a second interrupt.
 The program design would need to take this possibility into account.